nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Dictionary Definition (D.1):\nNanofibril (n.): Extremely fine fibrils, typically ranging from tens to hundreds of nanometers in diameter, composed of polymeric or proteinaceous materials.
 These fibrils are characterized by a high aspect ratio and unique mechanical properties, making them essential components in natural and synthetic fibrous networks.

+#### Expanded Definition and Usage:
-#### Expanded Definition:\nNanofibrils are submicroscopic filaments that play a critical role in both biological systems and engineering materials.
+Nanofibrils are submicroscopic filaments that play a critical role in both biological systems and engineering materials.
 In nature, they are key structural elements in the cell walls of plants such as cellulose nanofibrils, or in the extracellular matrices of animals, such as collagen nanofibrils.
 These structures contribute to the mechanical stability and functionality of the respective tissues.
 In industrial applications, nanofibrils are engineered to enhance the performance of composite materials, offer superior filtration properties in membranes, or provide increased bioactivity in biomedical devices.
 Their small size and large surface area to volume ratio allow for exceptional interaction with other materials, making them valuable in the development of lightweight, strong, and versatile products.

 #### Part-of-Speech:
  - **Noun:** Nanofibril is used as a noun, referring to the structure itself.